Environmental and Earth Sciences

 Tomokazu Konishi

-Abstract: In this field, several erroneous theories had long been accepted as fundamental laws and formulas.
-Recent corrections to these misconceptions were made possible through the application of Exploratory Data Analysis (EDA).
-This article outlines how EDA contributed to these breakthroughs and offers a brief guide for those wishing to begin using it themselves.
+Abstract: In the field of geophysics, several erroneous theories were long accepted as fundamental laws and formulas.
+Recent corrections to these misconceptions have been made possible through the application of Exploratory Data Analysis (EDA).
+This article outlines how EDA contributed to these breakthroughs and provides a brief guide for those interested in adopting this approach.
+In addition, while introducing new data analysis methods based on EDA, I will also discuss the remaining challenges that warrant further clarification.

 Article